thaliproject/thali/index.md

 # Who?

-Thali is being actively developed by Brian Lambert, Jukka Silvennoinen, Srikanth Challa, and Yaron Y. Goland for Microsoft.
+Thali is being actively developed by Brian Lambert, Jukka Silvennoinen, Matthew Podwysocki, Srikanth Challa, Wenhui Lu and Yaron Y. Goland for Microsoft.
 We love all sorts of [contributions!](WaysToContribute) The previous page also contains lots of great ways to track what we are doing.